Ron Fairly: Broadcasting career

 After his playing days ended, Fairly began his broadcasting career in 1979 at KTLA in Los Angeles and later joined Bob Starr in the California Angels radio/television booth.
 During the 1984 season, he also served as the club's hitting instructor for manager John McNamara while continuing to hold down his radio duties.
 Considered "one of the most knowledgeable baseball men in the organization," he suited up prior to each game to instruct hitters during batting practice before returning to the broadcast booth to do Angels games for KMPC radio.
 Fairly said of the new assignment, "When you play as long as I did, you're constantly talking hitting.
 But I don't see this role in the context of instructing as much as reminding guys what they do well.
 I get to the park early anyway.
 And there's no conflict really with my radio work."
 Angels general manager Buzzie Bavasi told the Orange County Register in announcing the decision, "Since we were planning on adding a hitting instructor, the feeling was we had the man right here.
 Ron is intelligent, articulate and knows the game."

 In 1987, Fairly moved up the coast and joined KNBR as the voice of the San Francisco Giants.
 In 1993, he went farther north as a broadcaster for the Seattle Mariners, where he stayed through the 2006 season.
 Fairly served primarily as a color commentator, but occasionally stepped in to do play-by-play as well.

-In 1997, Fairly was selected to the USC's Athletic Hall of Fame.
+In 1997, Fairly was selected to the USC Athletic Hall of Fame.

 On September 21, 2006, the Mariners announced that Fairly was retiring from his post as a team broadcaster after 14 seasons, ending a 27-year career in Major League Baseball broadcasting.
 Coupled with 21 years as a player, Fairly spent 48 years in and around the Major Leagues.

 From June 15 to June 17, 2007, Fairly briefly came out of retirement to work as a television analyst for the Mariners during a three-game interleague series against the Houston Astros, while broadcaster Mike Blowers was on vacation.

 From July 15 to July 18, 2010, Fairly broadcast the Mariners' four-game series against the Los Angeles Angels with Rick Rizzs on KIRO to fill in for Dave Niehaus, who was on vacation.
 In 2011 and 2012 Fairly returned again to the Mariners' radio booth, as one of a rotating group of guest announcers filling in on their broadcasts following the death of Niehaus after the 2010 season.